 Safety Beds: What Are They and Who Needs One?
-[Updated for 2022]

 Getting good quality sleep every night is vital for good health.
 While it’s important for all of us, it’s especially crucial for children.
 If your child is prone to wandering at night or has a hard time settling down to sleep, you may want to try what other parents have called the answer to their prayers - a safety bed.
-This guide will help you decide what safety bed is best for your family’s needs, and recommends the best products.
+This guide will help you decide what safety bed is best for your family’s needs and recommend the best products.

 What is a Safety Bed?